 The city will be a testing ground for a pilot project using an unmanned autonomous vehicle, also known as a self-driving vehicle, to transport people between The Calgary Zoo and the TELUS Spark Science Centre.
-The City is collaborating with the University of Calgary, University of Alberta and other stakeholders on the project.
+The City is collaborating with the University of Calgary, University of Alberta, Pacific Western Transportation and other stakeholders on the project.
 This self-driving vehicle will move at a planned speed of about 12 kilometres per hour.

 Self-driving vehicles have been in use in other areas of the world for some time, for instance, Singapore, where they have been used for two years without incident.
 Testing is going on throughout the U.S. and Europe, but this pilot project in Calgary would be the first of its kind in Canada.
 Future opportunities and innovation in this area could change how people move around this city and others like it.